divinecuration/divinecuration.github.io/_posts/2020-08-26-subjectivation.md

 ---
 layout: post
-title:  "Note IX"
-subtitle: "A Mechanism of Subjectivation"
+title: "Sketch of a Mechanism of Subjectivation"
 date: 2020-08-26 09:23:00
-categories: [thoughts, notes]
+categories: [thoughts, brandom, zizek, mediation, agency]
-excerpt_separator: <!--end_excerpt-->
 ---

 Here's a brief of sketch of a mechanism of subjectivation (the engineering or production of subjectivity itself).
 It was brought on by an admittedly odd mix of Brandom's reading of Hegel on [self-consciousness]({{site.baseurl}}/2020/07/31/brandom-recognition.html), Žižek's analysis of what he calls "[interpassivity]({{site.baseurl}}/assets/pdf/zizek-interpassive.pdf)", and some intersecting thoughts about game theory.
 This post also relates to a previous reflection on [virtue-signalling]({{site.baseurl}}/2020/06/10/virtue-signalling.html), which takes up this theme in a specific context.